dmbarbour/awelon/AboutABC.md

 ABCD is intended to be used together with `{#secureHash}` sources.
 These techniques won't overlap much.
 ABCD is suitable for relatively short, frequent, widely used functions.
 Sources are suitable for large, project-specific components, templates, configurations, data and web apps.
 ABCD functions should be formally 'correct' because we're freezing them into the language.
 Sources aren't so constrained; they are easily deprecated and replaced.

 Between these features, ABC can be minimal without concern for performance or parsimony.

+*NOTE:* Byte-stream compression below ABC is also feasible, e.g. using LZHAM (an algorithm with competitive compression and very fast decompression).
+This might effectively support stream-local patterns that ABCD and secure hash sources don't effectively address.

 ## Ambiguous Awelon Bytecode (AMBC)